+Before you can impact employee engagement, you have to understand the state of employee engagement at your organization.
 The signs of an unengaged workforce are myriad: missed deadlines, poor customer service, careless (and costly) mistakes, and employees who clock out as soon as possible.
-Companies with employees who aren’t engaged experience higher shrinkage rates, higher turnover, and ultimately, lower profits.
+Companies with employees who aren’t engaged experience higher shrinkage rates, higher employee turnover, and ultimately, lower profits.

 Like numbers?
 Gallup provides an impressive group of statistics on the effect of engagement on a variety of workplace issues:

-Companies with high engagement levels have 25-65 percent better retention rates than companies with low engagement.
+Companies with high engagement levels have 25-65 percent better employee retention rates than companies with low engagement.

 Ultimately, this is what you risk if your employees’ engagement level is low:

 - Customer Satisfaction levels that are up to 10 percent lower